GeorgieH/dwp-56688/README.md

 ## Get users by city

 This API is used to get users who are listed as living in the specified city.
+The example gets users who are listed as living in London.

 - Route: `GET /city/:city/users`
 - Example: `curl http://localhost:3000/city/London/users`